oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/mem_channels/README.md

 Burst-interleaving should only be disabled in situations where satisfactory load balancing can be achived by assigning buffers to individual channels.
-Otherwise, the global memory bandwidth utilization may be reduced down which will negatively impact the throughput of your design.
+Otherwise, the global memory bandwidth utilization may be reduced which will negatively impact the throughput of your design.

 To disable burst-interleaving, you need to assign a memory channel to each buffer using the `mem_channel` buffer property: